Frequently Asked Questions

 How does a CDP help with data governance and compliance?

-What is data activation in a CDP?
+What is data activation in the context of a CDP?

 How does a CDP help identify new audience segments?